On minimal entanglement wedge cross section for holographic entanglement negativity: Issue with the thermal entropy term

-where $\epsilon$ is the UV cut of{}f.
-Here $f$ is a non universal function and $c_{1/2}$ is a non universal constant, both of which depend on the full operator content of the theory.
+where $\epsilon$ is the UV cutoff.
+Here $f$ is an arbitrary function and $c_{1/2}$ is a constant, which are non universal and depend on the full operator content of the theory.

-Comparing eq.\@ \eqref{naive} with eq.\@ \eqref{en_sg_cardy}, it can be seen that the holographic entanglement negativity, as computed from eq.\@ \eqref{en_ew_conjecture}, does not match exactly\footnote{In \cite{Takayanagi:2017knl}, the authors have indicated that for a single interval at a finite temperature with a length $ l \gg \beta \ln (\sqrt{2} + 1 )/\pi $, the extensive contribution is missing in the expression for the minimal EWCS, as described in eq.\@ \eqref{ew_takayanagi_result}.} with the corresponding replica technique result reported in \cite{Calabrese:2014yza}, in the large central charge limit.
-Specifically the subtracted thermal entropy term in the universal part of the replica technique result is missing in the expression for the holographic entanglement negativity of the single interval at a finite temperature described in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp}.
-One may further observe that the entanglement negativity in eq.\@ \eqref{en_sg_cardy} reduces to that in eq.\@ \eqref{naive} only in the specific limits of low temperature ($\beta \to \infty$) and high temperature ($\beta \to 0$).
+Comparing \cref{naive} with \cref{en_sg_cardy}, we note that the holographic entanglement negativity, as computed from \cref{holo-neg}, does not match exactly\footnote{In \cite{Takayanagi:2017knl}, the authors have indicated that for a single interval at a finite temperature with a length $l\gg\beta\ln(\sqrt{2}+1)/\pi$, the extensive contribution is missing in the expression for the EWCS, as described in \cref{ew_takayanagi_result}.} with the corresponding replica technique result reported in \cite{Calabrese:2014yza}, in the large central charge limit.
+Specifically the subtracted thermal entropy term in the large $c$ replica technique result is missing in the expression for the holographic entanglement negativity of a single interval at a finite temperature described in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp}.
+One may further observe that the entanglement negativity in \cref{en_sg_cardy} reduces to that in \cref{naive} only in the specific limits of low temperature ($\beta\to\infty$) and high temperature ($\beta\to 0$).
+In the next subsection we briefly describe the monodromy analysis of the four point twist correlator relevant for this configuration towards a resolution of the above issue with the subtracted thermal entropy term for the entanglement negativity.

-Having briefly discussed the issue with the entanglement wedge construction as described in subsection \ref{subsec_en_from_ew}, we now proceed to digress on the monodromy technique in subsection \ref{subsec_monodromy}, before proposing the solution to this problem in section \ref{sec_alt_construct}.